stavannshah/uni-marketplace/README.md

 # University Student Marketplace

 ## Project Description
-The **University Student Marketplace** is a secure web platform built with **Angular** and **Golang**, exclusively for university students to buy, sell, and interact within their campus community.
+The **University Student Marketplace** is a secure web platform built with **ReactJS** and **Golang**, exclusively for university students to buy, sell, and interact within their campus community.
 This platform fosters **trust and security** by verifying users through university email authentication (via OTP) and ensures exclusivity for students.

 By focusing on a **tight-knit student community**, the marketplace enables **quicker buy-and-sell transactions**, as students are constantly on the move and in need of efficient exchanges.
 Additionally, being part of the same community promotes **competitive pricing**, making items more affordable.